bitlogik/uniblow/README.md

 ### Seed Watcher

-This is not a real device to handle the private keys and make transactions.
+Useful for paperwallets or one-time analysis of a mnemonic seed.
+This specific device can be also useful to provide an ephemeral temporary wallet.

+This devices doesn't store permanently the private keys.
 It provides a window GUI to read a mnemonic seed, analyzes it, and displays the major cryptos held by this given mnemonic, with their respective balance.
 It can also securely generate new BIP39 mnemonic seeds.
+Then one can load a given asset wallet in the app to make some transactions.

 Note that Seed Watcher only looks at the first address.
 If you used a full HD wallet for BTC, LTC or DOGE (such as Electrum), the balance could not be recomputed properly.
-For BTC, it looks at the SegWit/84 address.

 ### BasicFile device